Meal Break and Rest Break Laws

 Every employer must authorize and permit rest breaks.
 If practicable, the rest break should be in the middle of each four-hour work period.
 A paid 10-minute rest break for each four hours or major fractions thereof is permitted for all employees.
 Such rest breaks can't be deducted from the employee's wages.
 It's not necessary that the employee leave the work premises during rest break.

-Because state laws differ with respect to required meal breaks and rest breaks, you should review your state's law to determine your rights as an employee.
-If you need help understanding your rights, or legal assistance, you can contact an employment attorney.
+Because state laws differ with respect to required meal breaks and rest breaks, you should review your state's laws to determine your rights as an employee.
+If you need help understanding your rights, it's best to speak with a local employment lawyer who can provide an analysis of the laws and facts specific to your situation.